mcdonaldcm7/alx-system_engineering-devops/0x01-shell_permissions/README.md

   4-empty: This script created an empty file called hello.

   5-execute: This script adds execute permission to the owner of the file hello.

+  6-multiple_permissions: This script adds execute permission to the owner and the group, and add read commands to the other user, to the file hello.